Parents and Families: Your Role Regarding Career Guidance

 - Encourage your child to visit the Career Development Office

-- Reassure him/her that meeting with a career coach can take place at any point—and should take place frequently—through out a college career.
+- Reassure them that meeting with a career coach can take place at any point—and should take place frequently—through out a college career.
 Many centers offer a full range of career development and job-search help, including: Workshops on writing resumes and cover letters

 - Advise your student to write a resume: